Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Introduction

 In general, this is an intractable problem.
 That is, the combination of a nonlinear infinite-dimensional system, nonconvexities in the decisions, uncertainty, and fast computation for real-time solution is a set of requirements that far exceed the capability of state-of-the-art methods and software.
 Whereas an aspirational volume on real-time PDE-constrained optimization methods has appeared even in the early volume~\cite{biegler2007real}, in general, there are very few works in the literature with real implementation or even realistic simulations under the defined operational requirements.
 For a rare exception, see, e.g.,~\cite{behrens2014real}, wherein while the system is multi-component, Newton iterations are numerically reliable, facilitating real-time computation, although still uncertainty and combinatorial decisions are not considered in that work.
 Other recent attempts at real-time control of systems governed by PDEs incorporate neural network models (e.g.,~\cite{wang2021fast}); however, these often fail to generalize, and their fundamental black box nature and stochasticity present unacceptable hazards for any mission-critical system.

 However, while both methods and software are a significant distance from being available to adequately solve nonlinear time-dependent PDE mixed-integer optimization, this paper presents a framework and overall methodology whereby this problem can be approached over the long run by researchers in the field.
 In particular, through a properly motivated and reasonable incorporation of existing tools, incremental extensions of available methods and analysis, together with a few larger research and development efforts to circumnavigate certain fundamental obstacles, one can attempt to tackle such a control problem.
-The framework presented in this manuscript can form the basis of a large, potentially multi-institutional formal project or serve as a template by which decentralized advances can yield, in the long run, a workable solution.
-The basic scaffolding of the methodology will incorporate computations performed at three distinct time scales, and the information across these scales will be carefully transferred.
-This three-time scale structure can be conceptually considered a general tool to obviate algorithmic and conceptual difficulties in engineering while appropriately considering the capacity of different computing hardware.